Estimated reading time: 12 minutes

 It’s time for a truth bomb…what usually holds people back from applying for life insurance is the underwriting process itself.
 I completely understand!

-If you’re not exactly what’s considered a “perfect specimen” (AKA: under-tall and overweight) a fan of needles, urinating into a cup, and answering personal health (and family history) questions, no worries!
+If you’re not exactly what’s considered a “perfect specimen” (AKA: a little ‘under-tall’ for your weight?) a fan of needles, urinating into a cup, and answering personal health (and family history) questions, no worries!
 One of the hottest topics in the insurance industry today is called Simplified Underwriting (SUW).
 Simplified underwriting means no medical exam.

 The appeal of simplified underwriting remains strong; and people were “somewhat” or “much more” likely to buy life insurance with a simplified underwriting approach.
 That makes it a strong option, compared with traditional underwriting approaches.